ivan-hc/AM/.github/ISSUE_TEMPLATE/add-appimages-only.md

 **Please, use the following syntax**
 - Name: obs-studio
 - Site: https://github.com/ivan-hc/OBS-Studio-appimage
-- Download page (only if not hosted on github.com):
+- Download page (optional, only if not hosted on github.com):